 On June 1, 2016, we agreed to amend Ms. Henderson's employment to (i) increase her annual base salary to \$350,000, (ii) grant her an additional stock option for the purchase of up to 150,000 shares of common stock, and (iii) increase her target potential annual incentive compensation to 40% of her base annual salary.
 The stock options have an exercise price of \$5.87 per share, the fair market value of the common stock on June 1, 2016.
-Provided that Ms. Henderson is still employed with us on the following dates, the foregoing stock options will vest as follows: Options for the purchase of 50,000 shares will vest in equal quarterly installments over the next two years.
+Provided that Ms. Henderson is still employed with us on the following dates, the foregoing stock options will vest as follows: Options for the purchase of 50,000 shares will vest on June 1, 2017; and thereafter the remaining shares will vest in equal quarterly installments over the next two years.